Specialized Master's Programs

 - Breakfast and lunch on class days

-Please note that tuition does not include travel expenses or accommodations for non-immersion weeks, nor does it include international travel.
+Please note that tuition does not include travel expenses or accommodations for non-immersion weeks, nor does it include international flights.